 I honestly don't know how they do it, but the Gingie cookies stay soft and chewy for at least a week after opening — a long time for a baked good!
 They're so good.

-They also sell "essence of gingerbread man" soap, other swag, and a variety of breads ready to ship by mail — including their white mountain bread which is perfect for making bread bowls.
+They also sell "essence of gingerbread man" soap, other swag, and a variety of breads ready to ship by mail.
+Inventory may vary by season!

 12. Harney & Sons — Thoughtfully curated tea collections in beautiful packaging